zelaznik/cosmo_connect/README.md

 ```

 #### Subqueries: The Compromise Between ActiveRecord and pure SQL
 ActiveRecord offers great convenience, but it comes at a cost.
-To do the following query in pure activerecord relations would become unwieldy as we daisy chain a bunch of intermediate "through" associations while will never be used for anything else, polluting the namespace of the user model.
-At the same time, writing straight SQL queries or doing find_by_sql means we lose all the nice properties of ActiveRecord such as the option to include other tables later on, avoiding N+1 queries.
+To do the following query with pure ActiveRecord relations, it would become unwieldy.
+We would need to daisy chain a bunch of intermediate "through" associations which would not be used for anything else.
+It would be difficult to debug and would pollute the namespace of the user model.
+At the same time, writing straight SQL queries or doing "find_by_sql" means we lose all the nice properties of ActiveRecord such as the option to include other tables later on, avoiding N+1 queries.

 This solution is a compromise, but effective.
 Write whatever query you want, returning only the user_id's.
 Insert that query as a subquery into a where method of your ActiveRecord Model.